HarisZulfiqar17/Live_Object_Detection/README.md

 # Live_Object_Detection
-By using Faster R-CNN, classifying objects in live video feed.
+By using Faster R-CNN (Pre-trained model), classifying objects in live video feed.